OpenOSOrg/openos/textbook/_sources/intro_tb.md

-1st Edition by [Orran Krieger](https://okrieg.github.io), Larry Woodman (RH), and a large community of contributors.
+0.1st Edition Edited by [Orran Krieger](https://okrieg.github.io) with a  [community](https://github.com/okrieg/openos/graphs/contributors) of contributors.

 This text was originally developed for the Boston University course [EC 440 Operating Systems][EC440].